johndk/berkeley-ml-capstone/README.md

 ### Data Coverage

-The primary modeling population consists of domestic flights departing from or arriving at JFK in 2019, 2023, and 2024.
+The primary modeling population consists of domestic flights departing from JFK in 2019, 2023, and 2024.
+The secondary arrival population, if modeled, consists of domestic flights arriving at JFK during the same years.
 These years were selected to represent periods before and after the COVID-19 pandemic when the airport was operating at or near normal capacity.
 The 2019 data provides a pre-pandemic baseline, while 2023 and 2024 show flight operations after the major pandemic-related disruptions had passed.
-Data already collected for ORD and ATL is retained to support the optional airport stretch goals.

 The exact division of the years and flights into training, development, and final test sets remains to be decided.
 The split preserves time order so that the models are trained on earlier flights and evaluated on later flights they have not seen.
-Files use a consistent `AIRPORT_YEAR.csv` naming pattern.
-The primary pipeline uses the JFK files; the same processing steps can be applied to ORD and ATL if the airport stretch goals are attempted.
+Files use a consistent `JFK_YEAR.csv` naming pattern.

 ## Data Preparation